 Key Takeaways

-Patients should take an active role in their health by following professional medical advice, properly adhering to their treatment plans, taking any medicines exactly as directed, and making informed lifestyle choices that support optimal hormone balance.
+Patients should take an active role in their health by following professional medical advice, properly adhering to their management plans, taking any medicines exactly as directed, and making informed lifestyle choices that support optimal hormone balance.

 It’s important to adopt healthy habits that include nutritious meal plans, regular exercise, high-quality sleep, a strong social support network, and relaxation techniques patients can complete on a routine basis.